alvatar/sphere-fusion/README.md

     make

 It will break when trying to compile gsi, but you don't need it.
-You only need libgambc.a
+You only need libgambc.a Copy lib/libgambc.a include/gambit.h include/gambit-not{gambit-version}.h to android/jni/gambit

 ### Android troubleshooting

 For every specific version of Gambit:
 * Recompile Gambit for the host
-* Recompile Gambit for the Android architecture, and copy the libgambc.a generated file to jni/ext
+* Recompile Gambit for the Android architecture, and copy the libgambc.a generated file to jni/gambit

 If you get a segmentation fault with Gambit when loading a module that is precompiled, probably it was compiled with a different Gambit version